afisaminou/osticket-prereqs/README.md

 - Item 5

 <h2>Installation Steps</h2>
 Welcome to this tutorial!

+I have provided a link here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 That link will provide you with all the material needed to download and get osTicket up and running.

+**Here a Step by step guide line Doc**: [CLICK ME](https://docs.google.com/document/d/1NwkGnj89wmbUcU-N2-20DjQNER1iwr_t/edit?usp=share_link&ouid=111907008899833271635&rtpof=true&sd=true)

 Let's get started quickly by creating our resource group and virtual machine (VM) in the Microsoft Azure portal.
 In order to protect our physical machine from any event that may occur, we will use a VM and connect to it via RDP (Remote Desktop Protocol) for the next steps in our tutorial.

 <img src="https://i.imgur.com/quWtguU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>